- Chart

 Strengths

-- Dominant market share in domain name registration.
+- Dominant market share in domain name registration

-- Strong brand recognition and customer loyalty.
+- Strong brand recognition and customer loyalty

-- Comprehensive suite of integrated products and services for SMBs.
+- Comprehensive suite of integrated online services

-- Large customer base providing cross-selling opportunities.
+- Large existing customer base providing cross-selling opportunities

 Weaknesses